 Benefits of Dermal Fillers

-A common concern voiced by patients is that after the effects of a dermal filler wear off, the wrinkles or lines in their face will return in a deeper or more prominent form.
-The good news is that this is total myth—once the filler has been reabsorbed into your body, your facial features will return to their previous state (less the short duration of aging, of course).
+A common concern voiced by patients is that after the effects of a dermal filler wear off, the wrinkles or lines on their face will return in a deeper or more prominent form.
+The good news is that this is a total myth—once the filler has been reabsorbed into your body, your facial features will return to their previous state (less the short duration of ageing, of course).

 For those patients who prefer natural injectables, the benefits of a filler like Juvederm or Restylane are primarily driven by hyaluronic acid, which is naturally produced by the body.
 Both are generally considered to be safe (although not safer) alternatives to Botox.